brentvollebregt/nitratine.net/posts/python-encryption-and-decryption-with-pycryptodome/post.md

 ```

 ### File Example Proof
-In this proof I will demonstrate how to encrypt and decrypt a file.
-This example will be a bit different to the examples above as I will be reading and writing to and from files using a buffer.
+In this proofm I will demonstrate how to encrypt and decrypt a file.
+This example will be a bit different from the examples above as I will be reading and writing to and from files using a buffer.
 This allows me to encrypt much larger files without the whole file having to be loaded into memory.

 ```python
 from Crypto.Cipher import AES